 Northern Ireland v Germany Betting Tips 21/06/16

-Michael O’Neill is no stranger to making bold and brave choices, but The Northern Ireland managers decision to change the formation and five changes in players from the defeat they endured in against Poland certainly raised a few eyebrows.
+Martin O’Neill is no stranger to making bold and brave choices, but The Northern Ireland managers decision to change the formation and five changes in players from the defeat they endured in against Poland certainly raised a few eyebrows.

 The first half was all about Northern Ireland probing and asking questions of Ukraine’s defense.
 The Green Army dominated possession throughout (69%) but ended the first half in frustration as Ukraine’s back-four were just too good form them.